 If you don't qualify for representation by a free legal aid lawyer, you may still be able to get free legal advice services, including duty counsel services.

 - Duty counsel (lawyers at Provincial courthouses who give advice about criminal charges, court procedures, and legal rights)

 - Brydges Line (toll-free telephone service for people arrested, detained, and under investigation)

 Family law and child protection

 Family advice lawyer services are only offered by phone at this time.

-- Duty counsel (lawyers at courthouses who provide advice to people representing themselves in court on family law and child protection matters, and guide them to fill out their forms)
+- Duty counsel (lawyers at courthouses who give advice to people representing themselves in court on family law and child protection matters, and help them to fill out their forms)

 - Advice lawyers (lawyers at Family Justice Centres and Justice Access Centres who give advice about parenting time, support, agreements, and child protection matters to people going through a separation or divorce.
 Family advice lawyers at Family Justice Centres provide this service remotely.)

-- Family LawLINE (telephone service where family lawyers provide advice about parenting time, support, agreements, and child protection matters)
+- Family LawLINE (telephone service where family lawyers give advice about parenting time, support, agreements, and child protection matters)